mapmarkus/color-picker-component/README.md

 ![Demo](screencapture.gif)

-**Note**: I've build this to learn React + Redux, it's not an actual usable component.
+**Note**: I've built this to learn React + Redux, it's not an actual usable component :sad:.

 ## Stack